enonic/enonic/xp/7.0/userstore-refactoring.md

 # User store / ID Provider refactoring

+## Epic1: Renaming

 The concept of "User store" and "ID Provider" will change in 7.0.

 - What was known as a "User store" is now an "ID Provider".
-- What was known as a "Associate an ID Provider to a User store" is now "Associate an application to an ID Provider" (similar to application to site).
+- What was known as "Associating an ID Provider to a User store" is now "Associating an application to an ID Provider" (similar to associating an application to site).

-## Step1: Refactoring

 This epic is about refactoring the code, the APIs to adapt to these changes.